open-ch/pyrene/kitchensink/DEVELOPMENT.md

-These are technical details how to start development on pyrene.
+These are technical details how to start development on kitchensink.
 For more general guidelines, please have a look at [CONTRIBUTING.md](../CONTRIBUTING.md) first.
 ## Development

 In order to ease development of pyrene, we recommend to use the kitchensink together with your local version of pyrene.